-Having established divergent public perceptions of which party is primarily responsible for misinformation, I next turn to whether the asymmetry in misinformation corrections affects the perceived credibility of a news source.
+Having established divergent public perceptions of which party is primarily responsible for misinformation, I next turn to whether the asymmetric corrections of misstatements affect the perceived credibility of a news source.
 I use the preregistered model specification to estimate the effects of asymmetric corrections (uncongenial, congenial) compared to balanced corrections on perceived news credibility by partisan identity, using ordinary least squares (OLS) with robust standard errors.